-Focus on customer: The VIVAT Group will implement a new Customer Relationship Management (CRM) and Business Process Management (BPM) system with its partner PEGA, which will help the VIVAT Group to become more customer centric.
+Customer Centricity: The VIVAT Group will implement a new Customer Relationship Management (CRM) and Business Process Management (BPM) system with its partner PEGA, which will help the VIVAT Group to become more customer centric.
 Also contacts with intermediaries will be reinforced, which can create opportunities following recent consolidation in the Dutch insurance market.

 Innovation: The VIVAT Group is focusing on innovation.
 The VIVAT Group cooperates with start-ups and accelerators in search for new business opportunities.
 Furthermore, the VIVAT Group is building its own start-ups.

-The VIVAT Group is also investing in big data.
+Data: The VIVAT Group is investing in big data.
 Cooperation with universities and a started data program offer opportunities for the VIVAT Group.

-Further improvement of business performance: The VIVAT Group is finalising the rationalisation of its IT landscape which will help the VIVAT Group in the integration of new acquisitions.
-Next to that further progress will be made with optimising the investment portfolio.
 Also optimisation of dynamic pricing within the P&C business will help the VIVAT Group to strengthen the P&C portfolio to become profitable.